Softball at the Summer Olympics: Medal table

-At the inaugural appearance of the event on the Olympic programme, the United States took gold and losing one game on the way there.
+At the inaugural appearance of the event on the Olympic program, the United States took gold and losing one game on the way there.
 They beat other medal favourites Australia and China.
 The United States repeated their victory at the 2000 Games when they beat Japan 3–1 in the gold medal game and again in 2004.
 Japan won the tournament in 2008 and defended their gold medal in 2020.